Sexual Assault Accusations on College Campuses in Texas

 Each of these campus sex crimes carries significant legal consequences and can have lasting impacts on the lives of those involved.
 Whether accused or victimized, individuals facing these situations need to understand their rights and the complexities of the legal process.

-To learn more about common types of campus sex crimes, contact an experienced Houston sex crime defense lawyer at Scheiner Law Group today.
+To learn more about common types of campus sex crimes, contact an experienced Texas sex crime defense lawyer at Scheiner Law Group today.

 I’m Being Falsely Accused of Sexual Assault, What Do I Do?